 - The perfect place to showcase the lifestyle component of your brand, merging the visual storytelling capacity of an image with your brand personality and voice through the caption.

 - Think of it more as an artistic tool, not commercial.
 Beautiful, curated and high quality photos are important, and this is the ideal place to pay attention to how your brand looks and feels, and what kind of story that’s telling.

 - Offer behind-the-scenes shots and sneak peeks, giving followers VIP access.

 - Think of it as a mini-portfolio, showcasing your work, your style, your process, your inspirations, etc.

 - Use hashtags strategically, as they can be a good way to tap into a community, add more context to a caption, and enable more people to discover your brand.

-- With the just-launched Instagram stories feature (basically their very similar version of Snapchat), Instagram is offering users a way to share less curated, imperfect, unedited and more video-focused content, which presents a whole new opportunity for storytelling.
+- With Stories, Instagram is offering users a way to share less curated, imperfect, unedited and more video-focused content, which presents a whole new opportunity for storytelling.
 I’ll save this for a future post!

 - Satisfies two of the most powerful human drivers: aspiration and acquisition.
 Use it to inspire and feed those dreams, allowing people to fulfill their material and emotional wishlists.
 Encourage them to dream big, encourage the mentality of “you deserve this…”